EOSIO/eosjs-keygen/README.md

 # Repository

-Provides hierarchical deterministic key generation, storage, and management.
+The purpose of this library is for managing keys in local storage.

 General purpose cryptography is found in [eosjs-ecc](http://github.com/eosio/eosjs-ecc) library.
+Hierarchical deterministic key generation uses PrivateKey.getChildKey in eosjs-ecc.

 ### Usage